sa-y-an/youtubeSearch/README.md

 - Provides search, paginated response fucntionality
 - Provides an option to add unlimited youtube API credentials, on expiry a new one is taken for the next cron job

+## Main Architecture and Process

+- On starting of the server, it calls a function which starts only once
+- The function first caches all present ids in Redis
+- Then it creates a cron job that calls the youtube api in the background
+- If a new video is found which is not in the redis cache its id is pushed in Redis and its info in DB
+- Uses Mongoose Paginate to paginate results and MongoDB Atlas index search to provide search results based on predefined queris

+## Tinkering Configs

+- To change certain parameters eg the predefined query
+- First flush the redis database
+- Go to server/commonconfig.json you can change either the cron job schedule ( following the cron syntax (https://www.npmjs.com/package/node-cron)) or the predefined query
+- You can also change seach parameters such as publishedAfter etc from server/search/searchConfig.json

 Postman Collection Link

 - https://www.getpostman.com/collections/8661968a741177a51d0d